-Kenya is a beautiful country that is home to over 40 ethnic communities.
-Despite being the most popular safari destination in the world, there are many other interesting facts about Kenya.
+there are many other interesting facts about Kenya which is a beautiful country that is home to over 40 ethnic communities.
+Despite being the most popular safari destination in the world.

 Kenya is one of the most adored African countries, thanks to its unique people, culture, climate and history.
 A former British colony, it attained its independence in 1963 and became a republic the subsequent under the leadership of Mzee Jomo Kenyatta as its first prime minister.